 Food Delivery and Catering Delivery Driver Job Description

 Food delivery and catering delivery drivers are responsible for bringing food from its place of preparation to the final customer.

 Some restaurants employ their own delivery drivers to bring food from the restaurant to the customer.
 Common examples are Chinese food and pizza restaurants.
 These drivers may be required to take payment if the order was not paid in advance online or over the phone.

 Third-party Delivery Services

-Independent companies like DoorDash and Favor contract with drivers to pick up food at restaurants and bring it to the customers.
+Independent companies such as DoorDash, Favor and Food Delivery App Clone contract with drivers to pick up food at restaurants and bring it to the customers.
 These delivery driver jobs provide more flexibility than working directly for a restaurant, as drivers can set their own hours.

 As independent contractors, drivers for third-party delivery services do not have access to benefits like employer-paid health insurance or paid vacation time.
 They are also responsible for tracking their earnings in order to meet their end-of-year tax obligation.

 Third party delivery companies generally don’t require any cash to change hands, as all finances are handled through an app or website.

 Delivery driver jobs at catering companies also involves picking up food and delivering it to customers, but it may also have other requirements as well.
 Drivers may have to pack up food and supplies at the catering kitchen and set up the meal at the venue upon delivery.
 They may also be required to return non-disposable items to the catering kitchen after the meal is complete.